ocucraqp/raycast-extensions/README.md

 # Raycast extentions

+- offBtAndSleep
   - Turn off Bluetooth and sleep
+- onBtAndConnect
+  - Turn on Bluetooth and connect earphone